Sleep Tracker Technology

 Things you should know:

 High-tech wrist watches, smartphone apps, and bedside sensors have been developed to monitor your sleep patterns.
-These trackers promise a lot, with some even claiming to measure the time you spend in each stage of sleep.
-Although it might be fun to pore over data you have collected about yourself, it is important to keep the pros and cons in mind when using these new sleep tracker technologies.
+These trackers often provide information about your bedtimes and waketimes and how long your spent in each sleep stage.
+Although it might be fun to pore over data you have collected about yourself, it is important to keep the pros and cons in mind when using these new sleep tracker technologies

 How do sleep trackers monitor sleep?